-Apartment in Zen Style on Taiwan
+Apartment in Zen Style on Taiwan30 photos

 The interior of a 270-square-meter apartment designed by Wei Yi International Design Associates for a mature and affluent client on Taiwan fully reflects the inner world of its owner.